 The Housing Element is one of at least seven elements of a General Plan as mandated by the State of California.
 It identifies the City’s housing conditions and needs (RHNA), establishes the goals, objectives, and policies that are the foundation of the City’s housing and growth strategy, and provides for programs the City intends to implement to create sustainable, mixed-income neighborhoods throughout the City.

 The City provides eligible South El Monte homeowners financial assistance for home improvements with home repair loans at 0% interest and no monthly payments.
 The 30-year deferred loan is repayable upon the sale or transfer of the home, when the home ceases to be owner occupied, or upon the loan maturity date, whichever occurs first.
-Residents may receive up to a $40,000 loan.
+Residents may receive up to a $57,000 loan per Resolution No. 16-26.

 The program is designed to enable homeowners to do much needed home repairs, maintenance, and address safety risks, increase accessibility and improve their quality of life.